All Episodes

 Donald Trump was putting in place the travel ban, controversial.

-But my what I'm seeing, Bill, is if they can convince everybody or the public, staying on message, psychotic rage, groupthink, don't deviate, and convince the American people he he has no ability to do a single good thing and and not recognize where the economy was before all of this, then they think they win.
+But what I'm seeing, Bill, is if they can convince everybody or the public, staying on message, psychotic rage, groupthink, don't deviate, and convince the American people he has no ability to do a single good thing and not recognize where the economy was before all of this, then they think they win.

 And this for them is about power.

-But the Republicans say they're not going to vote for it unless the Democrats put in a provision that you can't sue over coronavirus.
+Well, the big thing is, and all Americans should understand this, there is a fourth stimulus bill in motion, but the Republicans say they're not going to vote for it unless the Democrats put in a provision that you can't sue over coronavirus.

-So he's not gonna be able to do it By the way, Bill, there's another level of this.
+So he's not going to be able to do that.

-You you're right, and I mentioned this earlier, and that is it doesn't matter how how he bots this thing up so bad, putting COVID patients in nursing homes and executive order mandating they take them.
+And that is it doesn't matter how he botched this thing up so bad, putting COVID patients in nursing homes, an executive order mandating they take them to take them back, right?

 Let me make my bigger point.

-So the Republicans are basically saying we're not gonna give any more money to anybody unless we pass legislation that says you can't sue over the COVID, because they're already lined up, the blood-sucking extortionist lawyers who are really getting hammered uh in the in the virus uh contagion because they can't make any money, they can't shake anybody down because many of the courts are closed.
+So the Republicans are basically saying we're not going to give any more money to anybody unless we pass legislation that says you can't sue over the COVID because they're already lined up, the blood-sucking extortionist lawyers who are really getting hammered in the virus contagion because they can't make any money.

-They're lined up to sue school districts, small business, big business, any business that reopens, or any school that reopens or college, if anybody gets the virus, these blood suckers are gonna come in and sue.
+They're lined up to sue school districts, small business, big business, any business that reopens or any school that reopens or college.

-And Congress, there is uh McConnell is saying, look, we can't have a reopening of the nation if the blood sucking extortionist lawyers are gonna sue everybody who reopens because they don't have to prove somebody got corona, they just have to accuse, and then it goes into the system and costs hundreds of thousands of dollars to litigate.
+And Congress, there is McConnell saying, look, we can't have a reopening of the nation if the blood-sucking extortionist lawyers are going to sue everybody who reopens because they don't have to prove somebody got corona.

-And Pelosi and Schumer, Oh no, no, no.
+And Pelosi and Schumer, oh, no, no, no.

 Why?